 5 Main Line Valve Stations

-When designing a hydrocarbon pipeline, the placement of valves stations is very important.
-In general, the design codes give good guidance although they don’t all agree on the distance between valve stations.
-In the American code, the maximum distance between valves stations for a gas pipeline is about 32km.
-In the Australian code, they leave it open to the engineer but in some cases, they go as far as 100 km from each other.
-In ASME 31.4 that governs multi-product fuel pipelines, they also only give guidance, with authority given to the engineer to make the final decision.
-They do however explain why you have valves stations and where you should look at installing mainline valves.
-In summary, the most important reason mainline valves are installed for cross country pipelines is to keep the amount of product that can be lost during rupture to a minimum.
-Safety is a major driver when considering valve station placement and in ASME 31.8 it gives you classes based on the population around the pipeline.
-If the area is densely populated, you need to have more valve stations in that area compared to when the area is not populated.
+In summary, the most important reason mainline valves are installed for cross-country pipelines is to keep the amount of product that can be lost during rupture to a minimum.
+Safety is a major driver when considering valve station placement, and ASME 31.8 gives you classes based on the population around the pipeline.
+If the area is densely populated, you need to have more valve stations compared to when the area is not populated.
 Environmental impact is another major driver of mainline valve placement.
 For multi-product pipelines, ASME 31.4 requires mainline valve stations to be placed on either side of a river crossing or wetland to ensure minimal spill if a rupture occurs.

-Level 2 would allow the mainline valve station to be installed using a few spools that get welded together on site.
+Level 2 would allow the mainline valve station to be installed using a few spools that get welded together on-site.
 Most of the assembly would be done in the workshop, with some final welds done in the field.

 Valve station

-6 Control rooms/Data Centers
+6 Control Rooms/Data Centers

-Control room and data centre equipment would mostly be installed using level 1 or level 2 modularization and we would also not recommend using level 3 modularization for these systems.
+Control room and data centre equipment would mostly be installed using level 1 or level 2 modularization, and we would also not recommend using level 3 modularization for these systems.

-7 Pig launchers and receivers
+7 Pig Launchers and Receivers

 If the project wants to investigate a level 3 modularization, it would probably be the best option to completely fabricate the launcher on site as it does not have many components that will fall into a level 3 modularization.

-Level 1: Skid mounted pig launchers and receivers
+Level 1: Skid-mounted pig launchers and receivers

 Level 2: On-site assembly of launcher/receiver

-8 Fibre optic systems
+8 Fibre Optic Systems

 The fibre optic system will run for the full length of the pipeline.
-The duct that houses the fibre is installed during the construction and the fibre is blown in afterwards.
+The duct that houses the fibre is installed during the construction, and the fibre is blown in afterwards.
 This way reduces the damage caused to the fibre during the pipeline installation.
 Inspection pits are installed every few hundred meters.
 When the intrusion detection systems are installed, a black box gets added to the fibre installation every few kilometres.
 This handles the acoustic sensing of the fibre system.

 9 Filter/Dehydration Stations

-10 Modularization for hydrocarbon pipelines: Heating Stations
+10 Modularization for Hydrocarbon Pipelines: Heating Stations

-11 Modularization for hydrocarbon pipelines: Cryogenic/Cooling Stations
+11 Modularization for Hydrocarbon Pipelines: Cryogenic/Cooling Stations

 During the compression of natural gas, the reverse Joule Thomson process occurs, and the natural gas is heated as the pressure increases.
 Usually, aftercoolers are installed downstream from gas compressors.
-These aftercoolers are usually part and parcel of the compressor skid that you purchase from the OEM compressor supplier and they specify the outlet temperature from their skid.
+These aftercoolers are usually part and parcel of the compressor skid you purchase from the OEM compressor supplier, and they specify the outlet temperature from their skid.
 It’s thus already modularized as part of the compressor package you purchase.
-Aftercoolers are also used at the exhaust gas of engines or burners.
+Aftercoolers are also used to exhaust the gas of engines or burners.
 Burners often have waste heat that is then recovered by boilers or condensers.
 Condensers or boilers are also basically aftercoolers; they take the heat produced by something and convert it into a different phase by cooling it down.

-An additional cooling technology, known as cryogenics, takes cooling to the next level.
-Cryogenics occurs when products are taken below 0 degC.
-At the temperature of -161 degC, natural gas changes from a gas to a liquid at atmospheric conditions.
+An additional cooling technology, cryogenics, takes cooling to the next level.
+Cryogenics occurs when products are taken below 0 degrees C. At a temperature of -161 degrees C, natural gas changes from gas to liquid in atmospheric conditions.
 The latest trend in gas pipelines is to install small liquefaction plants on the pipeline that liquefies the gas.
-Once the gas is liquefied, it’s then moved to different locations where pipelines cannot reach.
-This process of liquefying natural gas is called LNG (liquid natural gas).
-LNG consists of the liquefaction process where gas is turned into LNG and also the regas phase where the LNG is turned back into natural gas.
-Both the liquefaction skid and the regas skid work perfectly in the modular form.
+Once the gas is liquefied, it’s moved to different locations where pipelines cannot reach.
+LNG (liquid natural gas) is the process of liquefying natural gas.
+LNG consists of the liquefaction process, where gas is turned into LNG, and the regas phase, where the LNG is turned back into natural gas.
+The liquefaction and regas skid work perfectly in the modular form.